SVizor42/DE_Zoomcamp/Project/README.md

 that manually run the `gcs_to_bq_dag` dag to create tables in DWH.

 ### 5. DBT
-We are going to use [dbt Cloud](https://www.getdbt.com/) for data transformation in DWH and further analytics dashboard development.
+We are going to use [dbt](https://www.getdbt.com/) for data transformation in DWH and further analytics dashboard development.

 First you will need to create a dbt Cloud account (if you don't already have one) using [this link](https://www.getdbt.com/signup/) and connect to your BigQuery by following [these instructions](https://docs.getdbt.com/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-setting-up-bigquery-oauth).
 You can find more detailed instructions [here](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/week_4_analytics_engineering/dbt_cloud_setup.md).

 Note that:
-* You can fork or copy an existing dbt project located in the [separate folder](dbt) and use a link to the forked/copied version if necessary.
+* you can fork or copy an existing dbt project located in the [separate folder](dbt) and use a link to the forked/copied version if necessary;
-* You need to create separate datasets for staging and production dbt models (e.g. `citibike_dev` and `citibike_prod`).
+* you need to create separate datasets in BigQuery for staging and production dbt models (e.g. `citibike_dev` and `citibike_prod`);
+* you should modify [profiles.yaml](dbt/profiles.yml) file according to your dataset names and credentials.

 ### 6. Google Data Studio
 When the production models are ready, you can start building a dashboard.